leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

 -  A unary function is represented as an object of type ``U → U`` and a binary function is represented as an object of type ``U → U → U``, using the same notation as for implication between propositions.
 -  We write, for example, ``f x`` to denote the result of applying ``f`` to ``x``, and ``g x y`` to denote the result of applying ``g`` to ``x`` and ``y``, again just as we did when using modus ponens for first-order logic.
 Parentheses are needed in the expression ``g x (f c)`` to ensure that ``f c`` is parsed as a single argument.
--  A unary predicate is presented as an object of type ``U → Prop`` and a binary function is represented as an object of type ``U → U → Prop``.
+-  A unary predicate is presented as an object of type ``U → Prop`` and a binary predicate is represented as an object of type ``U → U → Prop``.
 You can think of a binary relation ``R`` as being a function that assumes two arguments in the universe, ``U``, and returns a proposition.
 -  We write ``P x`` to denote the assertion that ``P`` holds of ``x``, and ``R x y`` to denote that ``R`` holds of ``x`` and ``y``.

 You may reasonably wonder what difference there is between a constant and a variable in Lean.
 The following declarations also work: